Brinson’s 1st-inning grand slam helps Marlins beat Mets 6-3

 Down 5-3, New York loaded the bases with two outs in the eighth before Miami reliever Dylan Floro came on and got Brandon Drury on a fielder’s choice.

-Floro finished with a scoreless ninth after Michael Conforto’s leadoff pinch hit double for his third save in six chances.
+Floro finished with a scoreless ninth after Michael Conforto’s leadoff pinch-hit double for his third save in six chances.

 Javier Báez limped to the dugout after trying to beat out a grounder to first in the third.
 Acquired by the Mets from the Chicago Cubs before the deadline, the two-time All-Star nearly collided with Luzardo as both raced to the bag.
 Báez remained in the game.

+“He hyper-extended his leg but told us immediately he was good,” Mets manager Luis Rojas said.

-Pete Alonso hit his 24th homer, a solo blast in the third, for the Mets.
+Pete Alonso hit his 24th homer, a solo blast in the third, for the Mets, who are 8-10 since the All-Star break.

+“Yes, we’re in first place but every team goes through their ups and down during the year,” Alonso said.
+“I think for us right now, it’s just a little rut.
+I don’t think it’s any long-term concern.”

 Brinson had another RBI in the eighth when Miguel Rojas scored on Báez’s throwing error.